jrosebud/jrosebud.github.io/summer2014/lesson02/slides/slides.md

 ####.gif

 *	Can have basic transparency, typically a `png` is used instead.
+You can of course use this for animated gifs.
+But don't use it for photos because the quality is terrible!

 ---

 ##Image File Formats

 ####.jpg

+* Web format for all photos.
+Be reasonable with your sizing!
+Don't upload something that's 3MB.
+In general, a good rule of thumb is no more than 1200 pixels wide at 72 dpi resolution.
+If you're worried about retina screens, save your photos at 125 or 150 dpi.

 <aside class="notes">
 No transparency, can be stored at different compression levels with varying amounts of "lossy-ness", typically the best format for photos.
 (Try to balance between photo quality and file size.)